-Areas that don’t have ductwork, including an addition, sunroom or garage, can be a challenge to heat and cool.
-Extending ductwork from a current system could be expensive.
-And that additional area might just be too sizeable for your home comfort equipment to take on, since your equipment wasn’t sized with it in mind.
+Rooms that don’t have ductwork, including an addition, sunroom or garage, can be difficult to heat and cool.
+Lengthening ductwork from a current system can be pricey.
+And that extra space might just be too big for your home comfort equipment to manage, since your equipment wasn’t sized with it in mind.

-A mini-split is a wise idea for these spaces because it doesn’t have to have ductwork.
+A mini-split is a smart option for these rooms as it doesn’t have to have ductwork.
 This combined heating and cooling system has two parts: an outdoor condenser and an indoor wall-mounted evaporator.
-It’s often known as a mini-split heat pump since it transfers heating and cooling, as opposed to generating it.
-As a result, mini-splits are extremely energy-efficient, with many achieving ENERGY STAR® certification.
+It’s often known as a mini-split heat pump because it moves heating and cooling, in place of generating it.
+As a result, mini-splits are highly energy-efficient, with the majority achieving ENERGY STAR® certification.

-Picking the right model for your house may seem like a large task, but our heating and cooling professionals at Watts Electric & AC can offer assistance.
-We’ll begin with a no-obligation appointment to learn about your needs before providing you with a free estimate.
-We’ll also go over any special offers, rebates and financing you might qualify for.
+Selecting the right model for your house may appear like a large task, but our heating and cooling experts at Watts Electric & AC can help.
+We’ll get started with a no-obligation consultation to discuss your needs before offering you a free estimate.
+We’ll also go over any special offers, rebates and financing you might be eligible for.

 Here’s about how much you can anticipate to be responsible for when you’re buying a ductless mini-split.